antimof/UxPlay/README.md

 * For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin  to use its Broadcom GPU hardware for decoding h264 video.
-This needs the bcm2835_codec kernel module which is maintained  oustide the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the only distributions for R Pi that are known to supply it include Raspberry Pi OS, Ubuntu, and Manjaro (all available from Raspberry Pi with their Raspberry Pi Imager).
+This needs the bcm2835_codec kernel module which is maintained outside the mainline Linux kernel by Raspberry Pi in the the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), and the only distributions for R Pi that are known to supply it include Raspberry Pi OS, Ubuntu, and Manjaro (all available from Raspberry Pi with their Raspberry Pi Imager).
 Other distributions generally do not